Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Primal-dual Type Algorithm with Demand Learning

 \section{Primal-dual Type Algorithm with Demand Learning}

-The pseudo-code of our main algorithm is given in Algorithm~\ref{algucb}.
-To better introduce our algorithm design, we first imagine that the demand function were known and only explain the primal-dual framework.
+The pseudo-code of our main algorithm is given in Algorithm~\ref{algucb}. {In the following, we present an intuitive and high-level idea behind the design of the algorithm.}

+To better introduce our algorithm design, we first imagine that the demand function was known and only explain the primal-dual framework.
 We then add the learning component for the demand function and address the additional challenges raised due to the unknown demand.

-Given the demand function $D(\cdot)$, thanks to Proposition~\ref{prop1}, we may use the fluid model $J_\mathrm{D}$, which upper bounds $J_\mathrm{opt}$, to calculate an upper estimation of the regret of any online policy.\footnote{Indeed, this relaxation would not ruin our aimed $\widetilde{\mathcal{O}}(\sqrt{T})$ regret, as the difference between $J_\mathrm{D}$ and $J_\mathrm{opt}$ is also $\widetilde{\mathcal{O}}(\sqrt{T})$ for the network revenue management problem either without \citep{gallego1997multiproduct} or with the fairness concern (as we will see later in this paper).} We now focus on the primal formulation of the fluid model, and rewrite it with an auxiliary variable $s$.
+Given the demand function $\bm{D}(\cdot)$, thanks to Proposition~\ref{prop1}, we may use the fluid model $J_\mathrm{\bm{D}}$, which upper bounds $J_\mathrm{opt}$, to calculate an upper estimation of the regret of any online policy.\footnote{Indeed, this relaxation would not ruin our aimed $\widetilde{\mathcal{O}}(\sqrt{T})$ regret, as the difference between $J_\mathrm{\bm{D}}$ and $J_\mathrm{opt}$ is also $\widetilde{\mathcal{O}}(\sqrt{T})$ for the network revenue management problem either without \citep{gallego1997multiproduct} or with the global regularization (as we will see later in this paper).} We now focus on the primal formulation of the fluid model. {To simplify the global regularization $\phi\left(\bm{A}\bm{\bm{D}}(\bm{p})\right)$, we introduce an auxiliary variable $\bm{s}$.
+With this new variable, the original optimization problem with one primal variable and an inequality constraint is transformed into one with two primal variables and an equality constraint:}

-Note that we deliberately impose a lower bound constraint $s \geq -\gamma$ in the new formulation.
-This does not change the optimal value of the program since $AD(p)$ is entry-wise non-negative for non-negative $A$ and $D(p)$.
+Note that we deliberately impose a lower bound constraint $\bm{s} \geq -\bm{\gamma}$ in the new formulation.
+This does not change the optimal value of the program since $\bm{A}\bm{\bm{D}}(\bm{p})$ is entry-wise non-negative for non-negative $A$ and $\bm{D}(\bm{p})$.

-We then transform primal formulation to an unconstrained optimization problem using the Lagrangian dual method.
+We then transform primal formulation into an unconstrained optimization problem using the Lagrangian dual method.
 By the well-known weak duality, we have that

 In light of this, we define the dual function